LukeMathWalker/pavex/README.md

 }
 ```

-It generates as output the source code for a fully-fleshed web-server, behaving according to your specification, ready
+It generates as output a standalone API server SDK crate, behaving according to your specification, ready
-to be launched.
+to be configured and launched.

-Pavex aims to have it all: great ergonomics and high performance.
-As **easy** to use as Rails, Django or ASP.NET Core.
-As **fast** as a handwritten solution that strips away all abstractions.

 ### Great error messages